mmjulkowska/Salt_NV_RootApp/README.md

 # Salt_NV_RootApp
 This Application was build to allow exploration of the natural variation in Root System Architecture.

+The App can be either accessed here or run locally from your device.

+To do this please open R and type in the following command: library(shiny) shiny::runGitHub("mmjulkowska/Salt_NV_RootApp", "mmjulkowska")

+The required libraries to be installed are: shiny, ggplot2, car, multcomp, RColorBrewer, doBy, plotrix, car, gplots, colorRamps, plotly

+The code underlying the App is freely available at the github for use and reproduction or tweaking to your own results.

 How to use the App:
 1. In order to examine which RSA traits we scored, please have a look at the first tab, where we describe our experimental set-up and give a detailed description of all RSA traits collected